mdrakiburrahman/openshift-vsphere-install/README.md

     - With Terraform vSphere provider for Windows (DC and Dev - template different)
     - Include Linux Build Agent for AzDO
     - Terratest for validation
+      - SQL MI validation harness of some sort
     - Build a Modules repo that this main one pulls from as needed
     - Remote State
     - Stages to skip
+    - Leave up to ArgoCD
+      * Convert anything you must need from YAML to HCL
+    - Deploy 2 OCPs against a single forest, modularize name and DNS creation
+      - Lock down `MachineSets` in ArgoCD to scale based on code commit - conserve IPs (also MetalLB conservation as well)!
+      - Change `MachineSet` spec because they are 2 Cores now which sucks
 - [ ] Monitoring integration - Container Insights/Kusto
 - [ ] Some Teams Alerting Webhook (e.g. out of space on `logsdb`)?
 - [ ] Vault?